JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/scraper_script_configuration.md

 `dollar_to_float(text)`: Converts strings like "$12.34" into "12.34" and can handle dollar signs, commas, and empty values

+`safe_pause(seconds)`: Ensures pauses between batches will not be interrupted by an IDE KeyboardInterrupt

 `write_to_csv(...)`: Centralized CSV writing logic

 ---